aflueckiger/KED2023/docs/materials/installation_guide.md

 Despite being Unix-based, macOS is lacking some essential command-line tools out-of-the-box.
 In this section, we install the Command Line Tools first since these tools are also a requirement for the subsequent installation of the package manager Homebrew.

 1. Open a Terminal to get a command-line interface.
-When you cannot find the application in your system tray, press the `command` and `spacebar` keys to search and type `Terminal` to search for it.
+When you cannot find the application in your system tray, press the `CMD` + `Spacebar` keys to search and type `Terminal` to search for it.

 4. Type the following command and press enter:
    ```bash